Cerebras Systems: History

-In May 2024, Cerebras in collaboration with researchers from Sandia National Laboratories, Lawrence Livermore National Laboratory, Los Alamos National Laboratory and the National Nuclear Security Administration, for molecular dynamics simulations in which the team simulated 800,000 atoms interacting with each other, calculating the interactions in increments of one femtosecond at a time.
-Each step took just microseconds to compute on the Cerebras WSE-2.
-Although that's still 9 orders of magnitude slower than the actual interactions, it was also 179 times as fast as the Frontier supercomputer.
-The achievement effectively reduced a year's worth of computation to just two days.
+In May 2024, Cerebras in collaboration with researchers from Sandia National Laboratories, Lawrence Livermore National Laboratory, Los Alamos National Laboratory, and the National Nuclear Security Administration, simulated 800,000 atoms interacting with each other, calculating the interactions in increments of one femtosecond at a time.
+Each step took just microseconds to compute on the Cerebras WSE-2, much faster than on the Frontier supercomputer.